J-Rebs/Everyone-Here/readme.md

 ## How to use

-If you would like to use the executable, go to the `Exectuable` folder in this repository and download the `check_email.exe` file.
+If you would like to use the executable, go to the `exectuable` folder in this repository and download the `check_email.exe` file.

 ## Who can use this